CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 1.5"Ad Hoc Equity Group" has the meaning set forth in the Supplemental Verified Statement of the Ad Hoc Group of Equity Holders Pursuant to Bankruptcy Rule 2019 (Docket No. 604), as may be amended or supplemented from time to time.

-1.6"Ad Hoc Equity Group Substantial Contribution Claim" means a potential Claim by the Ad Hoc Equity Group for the reasonable and documented fees and expenses of Skadden, Arps, Slate, Meagher & Flom LLP in its capacity as counsel to the Ad Hoc Equity Group, in an amount not to exceed $1,500,000, for which the Ad Hoc Equity Group may seek allowance through a substantial contribution motion.
+1.6"Ad Hoc Equity Group Substantial Contribution Claim" means a potential Claim by the Ad Hoc Equity Group for the reasonable and documented fees and expenses of Skadden, Arps, Slate, Meagher & Flom LLP in its capacity as counsel to the Ad Hoc Equity Group, in an amount not to exceed $1,500,000, for which the Ad Hoc Equity Group may seek allowance through a substantial contribution motion to be supported by the Debtors (subject to the parties' rights and obligations under the RSA); provided, that the Ad Hoc Noteholder Group may object to any substantial contribution motion seeking allowance of any such potential Claim.

 1.7"Ad Hoc Noteholder Group"means the ad hoc group of certain Convertible Noteholders, or investment advisors, subadvisors, or managers of discretionary accounts that hold Convertible Notes, which is represented by the Ad Hoc Noteholder Group Advisors.